Reayz/blood-bank-management-system/README.md

 # Fifth-Semester-Final-Project
-Accademic project
+## 5th semester academic project

-**Free Hosting Run on http://coubloodbank.freevar.com/**
+### Free Hosting Run on http://coubloodbank.freevar.com/
+---
+This is a web-based system where anyone can look for information regarding blood donors.
+Donors can register with the system by providing their personal and donation information.